 We’ll leave you with a few final words from the C-suiters themselves.
 We concluded the survey by asking each exec for their thoughts on the role and value of product marketing, and here are all the unadulterated responses we received.

 “Product marketing plays a critical role when used appropriately.
 It plays a critical role in how we present products for sale and the sales process.
-The product marketing manager must be able to clearly communicate technical and complex details for non-technical consumers.
+The product marketing manager must be able to clearly communicate technical and complex details to non-technical consumers.
 It's a challenging role that is often misunderstood.”

 “Product marketing’s critical to any firm's success but too often under-invested and excluded from key Go-to-Market discussions.”

 “Product marketing’s impact on the company is understated in most companies.
 That said, "marketers" have a reputation for being graphic designers, social media posters, and general cost centers.
-If marketing is merged more strongly with product, you get a better product.”
+If marketing is merged more strongly with the product, you get a better product.”

 “The role is to promote and sell products to the customers.
 The value is the product/brand awareness to the customers.”